 Since 3D compositors often work with layers of generated video rather than 3D models when creating composites, adding various effects to video is comparatively far less labour-intensive.

-As said earlier, Compositing is the final step in the whole visual effects process where various sorts of rendered data are blended together to generate a seamless connection of related elements.
-Since Compositors get to work with a wide range of interesting projects, they are required to have a sound knowledge of VFX, editing and all of the compositing for VFX methods listed above in order to execute it in various projects.
-In short, compositors have a major hand in making the audience either awestruck with the visual effects or go completely unnoticed alluring them to believe it to be a reality.
+As said earlier, Compositing is the final step in the whole visual effects process.
+Various sorts of rendered data are blended together to generate a seamless connection of related elements.
+Since Compositors get to work with a wide range of interesting projects.
+They required to have a sound knowledge of VFX editing.
+And all of the compositing for VFX methods listed above in order to execute it in various projects.
+In short, compositors have a major hand in making the audience either awestruck with the visual effects.
+Or go completely unnoticed alluring them to believe it to be a reality.